department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/vietnam-waters.md

 You’ll have to show that you had contact with Agent Orange in another way while serving in the military.
 We decide these claims on a case-by-case basis.

-#### If I'm a "Blue Water Veteran" with non-Hodgkin’s lymphoma, do I need to prove contact with Agent Orange?
+#### If I'm a "blue water" Veteran with non-Hodgkin’s lymphoma, do I need to prove contact with Agent Orange?

 No. You don’t need to show where you came into contact with Agent Orange.
 We believe that non-Hodgkin’s lymphoma can be caused by contact with Agent Orange through service in Vietnam or its offshore waters during the Vietnam Era. <br>